-Grid computing environments can be defined as computing environments that are fundamentally distributed, heterogeneous, and dynamic for resources and performance.
-As inspired by [10], the Grid will establish an huge environment, connected by global computer systems such as end-computers, databases, and instruments, to make a World-Wide-Web-like distributed system for science and engineering.
+Grid computing environments have been defined as computing environments that are fundamentally distributed, heterogeneous, and dynamic, in their resources and performance.
+According to [11], Grid initiatives will establish a huge environment-connecting global computer systems, including end-computers, databases, and instruments, into a World-Wide-Web-like distributed system for science and engineering.

-The majority of scientific and engineering researchers believe that the future of computing will heavily depend on the Grid for efficient and powerful computing, improving legacy technology, increasing demand-driven access to computational power, increasing utilization of idle capacity, sharing computational results, and providing new problem-solving techniques and tools.
-Of course, substantially powerful Grids can be established using high-performance networking, computing, and programming support regardless of the location resources and users.
+Many researchers in science and engineering believe that the future of computing will heavily depend on the Grid for efficient and powerful computing, improving legacy technology, increasing demand-driven access to computational power, increasing utilization of idle capacity, sharing computational results, and providing new problem-solving techniques and tools.
+Substantially powerful Grids can be established using high-performance networking, computing, and programming support, regardless of the location resources and users.

-What then will be the biggest potential issues in terms of programming support to simplify distributed heterogeneous computing in the same way that the World-Wide-Web simplified information sharing over the internet?
-High-performance is one possible answer since a slow system which has a clever motivation is useless.
-Another answer could be the thirst for grid-enabled applications, hiding the "heterogeneity" and "complexity" of grid environments without losing performance.
+We can ask what will be the biggest hurdles-in terms of programming support-to simplify distributed heterogeneous computing-in the same way that the World Wide Web simplified information sharing over the Internet.
+One possible answer is high performance-a slow system that has a clever motivation is not very useful.
+There will be a pressing need for grid-enabled applications that hide the heterogeneity and complexity of the underlying grid, without losing performance.

-Today, grid-enabled application programmers write applications in what, in effect, an assembly language: sometimes using explicit calls to the Internet Protocol's User Datagram Protocol (UDP) or Transmission Control Protocol (TCP), explicit or no management of failure, hard-coded configuration decisions for specific computing systems.
-We are a bit far from portable, efficient, high-level languages.
+Today, programmers often write grid-enabled application in what is in effect an assembly language: sometimes using explicit calls to the Internet Protocol's User Datagram Protocol (UDP) or Transmission Control Protocol (TCP), with hard-coded configuration decisions for specific computing systems.
+We are a far from portable, efficient, high-level languages.

-2.2 HPspmd Programming Model Towards Grid-Enabled Applications
+2.2 HPspmd Programming Model: Towards Grid-Enabled Applications

-To support "high-performance grid-enabled applications", the future grid computing systems will need to provide programming models [10].
-The main thrust of programming models is to hide and simplify complexity and details of implementing the system, while focusing on the application design that have a significant impact on program performance or correctness.
+To support "high-performance grid-enabled applications", future grid computing systems will need to provide programming models [11].
+The main thrust of programming models is to hide and simplify complexity and details of implementing the system, while focusing on application design issues that have a significant impact on program performance or correctness.